mccdaq/uldaq/README.md

 }
 ```
 ### Support/Feedback
 The **uldaq** package is supported by MCC.
-For support for uldaq, contact technical through [support page](https://www.mccdaq.com/support/support_form.aspx).
+For support for uldaq, contact technical support through MCC's [support page](https://www.mccdaq.com/support/support_form.aspx).
 Please include detailed steps on how to reproduce the problem in your request.

 ### Documentation
 Online help for the Universal Library for Linux is available for [C/C++](https://www.mccdaq.com/PDFs/Manuals/UL-Linux/c/index.html) and [Python](https://www.mccdaq.com/PDFs/Manuals/UL-Linux/python/index.html).